emmersMemmers/PythonAndMongoDb/README.md

 1. Installing MongoDb
 2. In command prompt running the mongod.exe

-I used MongoDB Compass Community to view most of the changes that were done by the tutorial I originally attempted to use my computer's name in the connection string, but that failed so I used "localhost" instead.
+I used MongoDB Compass Community to view most of the changes that were done by the tutorial.

+I originally attempted to use my computer's name in the connection string, but that failed so I used "localhost" instead.